lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 If you don't want to continue reading, here is the [TL;DR](https://dictionary.cambridge.org/dictionary/english/tldr) version:

-- The script with its default values will deploy 5 HostPools (3 Pooled and 2 Personal) with 3 Session Hosts each (all session hosts will be AD Domain joined except for one Personal that will be Azure AD/Microsoft entra ID joined).
+- The script, with its default values, will deploy 5 HostPools (3 Pooled and 2 Personal) with 3 Session Hosts each (all session hosts will be AD Domain joined except for one Personal that will be Azure AD/Microsoft entra ID joined).
 One Pooled HostPool will be configured with FSLogix and MSIX.
 The Session Hosts will be deployed in the `EastUS` Azure region.
 Some recommendations/best practices are also applied (like A/V exclusions, FSLogix Settings, etc.).

 ## Script Explanation